-The Data Institute is BACK!
-A collaboration between The Ida B. Wells Society for Investigative Reporting and ProPublica, this 2-week intensive workshop will teach you how to use data, design and code for journalism.
-It will run from October 1 to 12 in New York City.
-The deadline to apply is September 7th.
+The Data Institute is a collaboration between The Ida B. Wells Society for Investigative Reporting and ProPublica.
+This 2-week intensive workshop will teach you how to use data, design and code for journalism.
+It will run from July 22 to August 2 in New York City.
+The deadline to apply is May 5, 2019.

 What You'll Learn

 Over 2 weeks, we'll cover the basics of brainstorming, reporting, designing and building interactive graphics and data-driven news applications.
 By the end of the course you should be able to:

 - Conduct data research and evaluate the reliability of your data.